harrislapiroff/chromamine.com/src/posts/set-and-link-contras.md

 [^2]: The video is to strathspey music, which is a fairly leisurely type of Scottish dance, but it can also be done in quick-time, closer to contra dance tempo.

 Contra dance is fairly omnivorous in borrowing figures from other forms.
-We've taken "right shoulder round" and "mad robin" from English Country Dance, "pass the ocean" and "box circulate" from Modern Western Square Dance, just to name a few that I know off off the top of my head.
+We've taken "right shoulder round" and "mad robin" from English Country Dance, "pass the ocean" and "box circulate" from Modern Western Square Dance, just to name a few that I know off of the top of my head.
 So I figured I'd try my hand at writing a couple set and link dances, starting with a very simple move introduction:

 {% dancecard dances "Set And Link Contra" %}